Organizational Leadership FAQ's

 The program information states that the Spiritual Formation course is not considered an academic exercise, how is it different from other courses in the program?

 Your Spiritual Formation course spans two semesters.
 We believe one of the critical elements in Christian leadership is the spiritual formation of the leader.
 Therefore, the Spiritual Formation course spreads over two consecutive semesters with the significant portion of the work occurring during semester one residency and online and additional writing and journaling during semester two.
-A final reflection paper will be part of the student portfolio.

 How are professors selected for teaching in this program?